ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Elapsed Time Column

-Nimble will introduce a column type that maps time duration to localized strings.
+Nimble could introduce a column type that maps time duration to localized strings (e.g. "1 minute, 10 seconds").
 Its API will be discussed in a future update to this document.
 Ideally it might use [Temporal duration values](https://tc39.es/proposal-temporal/docs/duration.html) formatted with [`Intl.DurationFormat`](https://tc39.es/proposal-intl-duration-format/) but those APIs are not yet approved for implementation in browsers.

 ---